alexblunck/webpack-config/README.md

 # webpack-config

-Modular collection of opinionated webpack configurations
+Modular collection of opinionated webpack configurations.

-## Guide
+## Setup

 1. Add `webback-config` as a submodule to your repository
 2. Add a `webpack.config.js` file to the root of your project: